programster/example-saml-service-provider/README.md

 * *sp-public-signing-certificate.crt* - the public certificate
 * *sp-private-signing-certificate.pem* - the private key.

-The folder should also contain the identity providers public certificate with the name:
+The folder contains a subfolder called `idp-public-signing-certs` which needs to contain all the public signing certificates you wish to support.
+This is to support certificate rollover.
-*idp-public-signing-certificate.crt*.
+The certificates can have any name.

 ## SSL Certificates
 The application expects you to provide SSL certificates for the site with the following paths